 Students who do not meet the requirements to declare a B.B.A. major after completing 12 semester credit hours of business courses at UTSA will be exited from the College.
 Once exited, a student’s major will be changed to undeclared and students must choose a major other than a business discipline.
 Exited students may elect to complete a business minor approved for nonbusiness students and will only be permitted to take additional business courses that are required for these minors.

-College of Business majors (B.B.A. degrees, B.A. degree in Economics and B.S. degree in Statistics) and prebusiness (PRB) students must maintain good academic standing in the College of Business.
+College of Business majors (B.B.A. degrees, B.A. degree in Economics and B.S. degree in Statistics) must maintain good academic standing in the College of Business.
 This requires that the student:

-- maintains a minimum grade point average of 2.0 in UTSA College of Business courses.
+- maintain at least a 2.0 grade point average in College of Business courses taken at UTSA.

 Students who do not meet requirements for good academic standing in the College at the end of one subsequent enrolled semester will be exited from the College of Business and classified as undeclared (UND).
 Exited students may not return to the College for an undergraduate degree but they may pursue other majors in the University if they meet UTSA requirements for good academic standing.
 They may also pursue College of Business minors for which they are eligible.
 Under urgent and unusual circumstances, exited students may appeal their exit.
 The deadline for appeal is no later than four weeks into the semester immediately following their exit.
 See the College of Business Undergraduate Advising Center for required forms.